graycoreio/daffodil/libs/design/form-field/README.md

 Form field is a wrapping component that provides consistent styling and behavior for form control elements.

 ## Overview
-It's used to style certain controls that would otherwise be impossible to style with normal css and organize labels, hints, and error messages alongside their associated form controls.
+It's used to style certain controls that would otherwise be impossible to style with normal CSS and organize labels, hints, and error messages alongside their associated form controls.

 The following Daffodil Design components are designed to work inside a form field: